Meat Roasting Time Calculator

 Why Weight Matters More Than Volume

 Unlike stews or soups where heat circulates through liquid, roasting relies on conductive heat moving from the exterior inward.
-A heavier roast has a thicker center that takes longer to reach safe temperatures.
+A heavier roast usually has a thicker center that takes longer to reach safe temperatures.
 Even if two cuts look similar in surface area, the heavier one needs additional time because heat must travel farther.
-For example, a compact beef round may weigh as much as a longer rib roast; the round’s dense shape retains heat differently.
-Understanding weight-based timing helps avoid undercooking or excessive drying, reducing food waste and ensuring consistent results across various cuts.
+For example, a compact beef round may weigh as much as a longer rib roast, and the denser shape can behave differently in the oven.
+Understanding weight-based timing helps avoid undercooking or excessive drying, reducing food waste and improving consistency.

 The Role of Oven Temperature